dsaini64/my-peer-advisor/README.md

 ```

 To create the database, first make sure that MongoDB is running after you installed it.
+See https://www.mongodb.com/docs/manual/administration/install-community/ for how to
+start MongoDB on different operating systems.

-If you are using Ubuntu, run
+If you are using Ubuntu, you can run
 ```sh
 sudo systemctl start mongod.service sudo systemctl status mongod